chapel-lang/chapel/doc/rst/technotes/remote.rst

 of input types.
 However, there are still some limitations that are considered future work:

-* As mentioned above, today the initialization expression of a remote variable is executed on the current locale instead of the target locale.
-The only exception to this rule is when the initialization expression is an array promotion or a loop expression.
-This is inconsistent, and makes remote variables behave differently from the "two nested ``on`` blocks" pattern.
 * The heap-based container for the remote variable is always created, even when the variable is itself a heap-allocated class.
 This introduces an additional level of indirection in certain cases.
-* Unlike regular ``on`` statements, remote variable declarations require the destination to be a locale.
-Whereas ``on someVar {`` is used to move execution to the locale on which ``someVar`` is declared, to achieve the same effect with remote variable declarations, the locale must be
-  queried: ``on someVar.locale myVar = 42;``.
 * Because of the desugaring described in the :ref:`remote-variables-implementation` section, and because records and classes today don't support ``ref`` fields, remote variables cannot be used as fields of records or classes.